Ultimate Garage Security Guide: How to Protect Motorcycles, Bicycles & Tools in Your Garage

 - Hinges are exposed

-- Only held by simple latch or padlock
+- Only held by a simple latch or a padlock

 - Bottom rail or manual locking points are weak